wadelau/wadelau.github.io/hanjst/hanjst-function-2.md

 `{literal}` allows a block of template lines to be taken literally.
 This is rare for designers except that we would like to explain Hanjst in detail with examples.

+Anything within the block of `{literal}...{/literal}`  is not interpreted by Hanjst, but displayed as it is in plain text in the form of Hanjst syntax.

 ```html
 <!-- try literal -->
 <div class="literal">